 This is the message humanity longs for and needs to hear.
 Our problems, both personal and global, seem so complicated, and at an intellectual level, they are.
 But the real root of our problems lies at a different level, simpler but more intractable—in our anger, self-interest, fear, greed—and only at that deeper level can real transformation occur.
 We can think up clever policies and make grand pronouncements, but if in our hearts we’re really not moved by the suffering of others, then nothing will really change.

 Simply put, real change happens in the heart, and there the future of our world will be decided.
 So the Dalai Lama recommends a universal “religion of human kindness,” as he calls it, beyond all sectarian divisions.
-He recommends the kind of personal practices developed in Buddhism and other religions to move our hearts toward others (the kinds of meditation techniques now being studied in secular contexts, as Barry Boyce reports in this issue).
+He recommends the kind of personal practices developed in Buddhism and other religions to move our hearts toward others (the kinds of meditation techniques now being studied in secular contexts).
 And he tells us that we must extend our caring from those we know, to those we don’t know, to all the suffering people in the world, and finally to all sentient beings.

 The Dalai Lama is a very practical man.
 After all, he is the leader of a oppressed people, who have suffered one of the great tragedies of the post-war period and whose fate he guides.
 He believes his approach of compassion and nonviolence is not only morally correct but also the most effective strategy, for the Tibetan people and for the world.
 And wouldn’t it be one of the best things we could do for humanity’s future to prove him right?
 If a small, embattled people could ultimately triumph through love and nonviolence, with their identity and culture intact, in the face of an authoritarian, imperial power?
 That would be a hopeful sign for the twenty-first century.
 We place Gandhi and Martin Luther King Jr. in history’s pantheon not just because of their personal and spiritual qualities.
 We place them there because they triumphed.
 They won the freedom of their people through the best possible means.